bbauska/trump-2025-lies/README.md

 – May 14, 2025 – During a congressional hearing about childhood vaccinations, Health Secretary Robert F. Kennedy Jr. said that people should not take medical advice from him.
 A prominent vaccine skeptic, Kennedy has previously spread discredited health theories and promoted non-evidence-based medical treatments.
 When Democratic Representative Mark Pocan asked Kennedy whether he would vaccinate his own child for measles, Kennedy answered, “For measles?
 Probably for measles, I—you know, what I would say is, my opinions about vaccines are irrelevant.
 I don’t want to seem like I’m being evasive, but I don’t think people should be taking medical advice from me.”

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-RFK Jr. says people should not take medical advice from him during House hearing.
-(ABC News)
+<h3>RFK Jr. says people should not take medical advice from him during House hearing.
+(ABC News)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 14, 2025 – According to a leaked preliminary estimate compiled by the nonpartisan Congressional Budget Office, Republican efforts to defund Planned Parenthood in the latest Trump administration-backed budget bill would cost taxpayers $300 million over the next ten years.
 Because the Hyde Amendment already prevents Medicaid funding for abortions, the proposed cuts would instead affect services such as pap smears, cancer screenings, and birth control, impacting over two million people in mostly underserved areas.
 In March 2025, the Trump administration withheld Title X funding that Planned Parenthood and other health centers use to provide health services to low-income individuals.